Pac (wrestler): Professional wrestling style and persona

-Pac utilizes a corkscrew shooting star press, previously known as the "Red Arrow", as a finishing maneuver.
-It is now known as the "Black Arrow".
-After turning into a villain in December 2016, he started using a double underhook crossface submission maneuver called the "Rings of Saturn" as a finisher in tribute to Perry Saturn.
-After leaving WWE, he changed the move's name to "The Brutalizer".
+Pac utilizes a corkscrew shooting star press as a finishing maneuver; previously known as the Red Arrow, it is now referred to as the Black Arrow.
+After turning into a villain in December 2016, he started using a double underhook crossface submission maneuver called the Rings of Saturn as a finisher in tribute to Perry Saturn.
+After leaving WWE, he changed the move's name to the Brutalizer.
 During his independent career and the first part of his WWE run, he was known as "The Man That Gravity Forgot" due to his high-flying style and aerial attacks.

-After his villainous turn and move to 205 Live, he became known as the "King of the Cruiserweights" and adopted the gimmick of a deluded man who referred to himself as a king and viewed the Cruiserweight Championship as his crown.
-Mark Henry assisted him in creating his villainous character, including methods of agitating the crowd such as climbing up to the top rope to tease his "Red Arrow" move, only to jump down without performing the move and lock in a submission.
+After his heel turn and move to 205 Live, he became known as the "King of the Cruiserweights" and adopted the gimmick of a deluded man who referred to himself as a king and viewed the Cruiserweight Championship as his crown.
+Mark Henry assisted him in creating his villainous character, including methods of agitating the crowd such as climbing up to the top rope to tease his Red Arrow move, only to jump down without performing the move and lock in a submission.
 Upon leaving WWE, Pac would tweak his villainous character by dropping the "king" aspect and presenting himself as a self-proclaimed "bastard" with no morals or empathy.

 Personal life

-Satterley is a supporter of his hometown football club Newcastle United.
-His favorite band is The Specials, and his WWE ring name was a reference to one of their former band members, Neville Staple.
-He is close friends with fellow professional wrestlers Sami Zayn, Kevin Owens, Bryan Danielson, Zack Sabre Jr, Kenta, and Shingo Takagi.
-He is married living a private lifestyle.
+Little is known about Satterley's life outside of wrestling, and he has been described by his peers as an intensely private person.
+He is a lifelong supporter of his hometown football club Newcastle United FC.
+He has named The Specials as his favourite band, and chose his WWE ring name "Neville" in part as a reference to former Specials member Neville Staple.
+He is a close friend of fellow wrestlers Bryan Danielson, Kenta Kobayashi, Kevin Owens, Zack Sabre Jr, Shingo Takagi, and Sami Zayn.

 Other media

 Satterley made his video game debut as a playable character in WWE 2K15 as Adrian Neville, in which he has his own path in the "Who Got NXT" mode for the PlayStation 3 and Xbox 360 versions of the game, documenting his matches in NXT.
 He is also a playable character in WWE 2K15 for the PlayStation 4 and Xbox One.
 He appeared as Neville in WWE 2K16, WWE 2K17, and WWE 2K18.
+He features as Pac in AEW Fight Forever.